Blanket on the Ground

-"Blanket on the Ground" is a song written by Roger Bowling, and recorded by American country music singer Billie Jo Spears.
+"Blanket on the Ground" is a song written by Roger Bowling and recorded by American country music singer Billie Jo Spears.
 It was released in February 1975 as the second single and title track from the album Blanket on the Ground.
 Irish born singer Philomena Begley covered the song as the lead single from her 1975 LP of the same name.
-The single was released on August 4, 1975 in Ireland and August 6, 1975 in the United Kingdom reaching number 1 and number 4 in the UK and Ireland respectively.
+The single was released on August 4, 1975, in Ireland and August 6, 1975, in the United Kingdom reaching number 1 and number 4 in Ireland and the UK respectively.

 Content

 The song is sung from the point of view of a middle-aged woman who coaxes her hesitant husband outdoors to make love in the moonlight.

 Chart performance

 The song reached #1 on Billboard Magazine's Hot Country Singles chart, and #78 on the Hot 100 pop charts.
 In the United Kingdom, the song reached #6 on the pop charts.